cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 ---
-title: CosmJs - Create the objects for your GUI
+title: CosmJS - Create the objects for your GUI
 order: 22
 description: Create the objects that your GUI will use
 tag: deep-dive
 ---

-# CosmJs - Create the objects for your GUI
+# CosmJS - Create the objects for your GUI

 <HighlightBox type="synopsis">

 Make sure you have everything you need before proceeding:

-* You understand the concepts of [Protobuf](../2-main-concepts/protobuf.md) and [CosmJs](TODO).
+* You understand the concepts of [Protobuf](../2-main-concepts/protobuf.md) and [CosmJS](TODO).
 * Go and npm are installed.
 * You have the checkers blockchain codebase up to the wager denomination.
 If not, follow the [previous steps](./wager-denom.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/wager-denomination).

 </HighlightBox>

 With your Checkers application ready for use, it is a good time to prepare client elements that will eventually allow you to create a GUI and/or server-side scripts.
-Here, you will apply [what you learned](TODO) about creating your own custom CosmJs interfaces.
+Here, you will apply [what you learned](TODO) about creating your own custom CosmJS interfaces.

 ## Compile Protobuf